 As part of the strategic planning process the IJB receives information from its partner agencies.
 This can include performance reports, financial and budget information, details of consultations and engagement activities, and national developments such as health programmes or research.
 Primarily this is statistical or anonymised information.
 However sometimes, where it is necessary, personal information is also shared.
 For example case studies may be included in reports and used as learning and improvement opportunities.

 If you make a complaint to one of the Fife partners, for example in relation to the care that you have received, or because you are dissatisfied with the services provided, some personal information may also be shared with the IJB.
-This will only be where relevant, and all collection, use, sharing and storage of personal information will be in accordance with legislative requirements, including the General Data Protection Regulation.
+This will only be where relevant, and all collection, use, sharing and storage of personal information will be in accordance with legislative requirements, including the Data Protection Act 2018 and GDPR (General Data Protection Regulation).

 The information that we collect is used to help plan and deliver health and social care services in Fife.
 These services include: